ritu-patel/ace-esv10/README.md

 # ace-esv10

-This is the configuration you need for ACE to connect to EvenstreamsV10
+Configuration you need for ACE to connect to EvenstreamsV10